 Water.
 The island's fresh water comes from a desalination plant but we do not recommend drinking it.
 Please consider the fragile environment and use water re-fill stations wherever possible and minimise your single plastic use by re-using water bottles.

 Health Care.
 There are several 24hr clinics on the island.
-The main one is located at Hotel Villa Ombak.
 The doctors here can help deal with most minor injuries and medical problems.
 They are also able to prescribe some prescription drugs.
-Anything more serious can be dealt with at the Herapan Keluarga hospital in Mataram and can be reached in about 1.5hrs.
+Anything more serious can be dealt with at Siloam hospital in Mataram and can be reached in about 1.5hrs.